 By contrast, in a school using PBIS, the focus is on preventing problems.
 From the start, students learn about what behavior is appropriate, just like they learn math or science.
 Students are taught social skills, including how to act in different settings, such as the classroom, on the bus or with friends.
 They may learn through role-playing or through actual lessons.
 Staff at the school regularly praise kids for good behavior.

 With PBIS, teachers look for minor issues and prevent them from becoming bigger behavior problems.
 Before a spitball is thrown, a teacher might notice the student who is craving attention.
-They might address that need positively before it grows into a need to throw a spitball.
+The teacher might address that need positively before it grows into a need to throw a spitball.

 If a student acts out, the school creates a strategy to prevent the behavior from happening again.
 The strategy might include things like a break time to cool off or a peer mentor.
 The school may even provide training for parents.